-Well, the issues lie in a multitude of places including water contamination, water usage, transportation, fast-fashion, and waste.
+Well the issue lies in a multitude of places from fresh water contamination and usage, transportation, fast-fashion, and waste.

 Additionally, Polyester, a cheap and easy to manage fiber, is primarily created from plastic.
-Unfortunately, when washed polyester’s small plastic fibers shed and are washed into our pipes which eventually lead to the oceans.
+In the wash, small plastic polyester fibers shed into our pipes and eventually end up in the oceans.

 Water Usage: Cotton, although soft, is an extremely thirsty crop.
 One cotton shirt is made from approximately 2,700 liters of water (3)!
-This damages communities that face water scarcity and is a lead contributor to the draining of the Aral Sea (4).
+Cotton’s need for fresh water detracts from communities that face water scarcity.
+For example, in Uzbekistan the demand for fresh water irrigation has shrunk the Aral Sea.
+Presently only holds 10% of it’s historic water capacity (4).

 Fast Fashion: If you’ve ever walked into a Forever 21, then you’ve seen fast fashion.
 Fast fashion is about creating clothes quickly and cheaply to keep-up with ever-changing trends.
-The swiftness of demand on the fast fashion industry leads to seedy methods of production that often involve using toxic chemicals, cutting corners on environmental regulations, and inhumane conditions for workers.
+High demand on the fast fashion industry leads to seedy methods of production that often involve using toxic chemicals, cutting corners on environmental regulations, and inhumane conditions for workers.

 What you can do: